crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Dungeon Crawl
   Start a standard game of Crawl.

+Choose game seed
+  Start a standard game of Crawl with a custom seed (see `Seeded play`_ below).

 Tutorial for Dungeon Crawl
   Start one of several specialised tutorials to learn how to play.

-Hints mode for Dungeon Crawl
+Hints Mode for Dungeon Crawl
   Start a standard game of Crawl, modified to provide help as you play.

 Dungeon Sprint